metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 To make the plugin findable by Metagraph, we must make an entrypoint under the name "metagraph.plugins" for a plugin-finder function (in this example ``find_plugins``) that returns the plugins.
 For a more detailed explanation of how to use `entry points via setuptools <https://setuptools.readthedocs.io/en/latest/setuptools.html>`_, we recommend starting off with `this tutorial <https://amir.rachum.com/blog/2017/07/28/python-entry-points/>`_.

 A plugin-finder function takes no inputs and returns a dictionary describing all the plugins found.
-We’ll go over the specifics what this dictionary looks like later in this tutorial.
+We’ll go over the specifics of what this dictionary looks like later in this tutorial.
 For now, we'll show how to use a plugin registry to generate this dictionary.

 As shown in the ``registry.py`` example above, a plugin registry can import all the relevant plugins from given modules via the ``register_from_modules`` method (note how we registered ``my_module`` in ``find_plugins``).
 This method imports all the translators, concrete algorithms, etc. from the modules (which are often easily recognized via the use of the decorators shown in :ref:`Plugin Parts<plugin_parts>`).